2026 Tax Year · Canadian Realtors

 General information — not tax advice

-This page is informational.
+This page is an estimate based on rules published by the CRA.
+Verify with your accountant before making any filing or financial decision.
 Tax rules change frequently, rates vary by province, and individual circumstances differ.
-Always consult a qualified accountant and verify current dates on the CRA website.
+Current dates can be confirmed on the CRA website.
 Agent Runway assumes no liability for tax decisions made based on this page.

 Frequently asked questions